RiannReis/joker-app/README.md

 ---
 ## Description:
-A Chuck Norris jokes app, with different categories and menu using modern frameworks.
+A Chuck Norris jokes app, with categories of jokes and side-menu using modern frameworks.

-In this application, the application of applying a side menu with Coordinator layout, using jetpack for better organization, modern navigation, ...
+In this application, I studied new methods of organizing layouts, such as applying a side menu and synchronizing it with the top toolbar, using fragments and a single activity for the application.

+Also the introduction the MVP design pattern and applying it to this project.
 In addition to different libraries to optimize application development.

-For example:
+Used libraries:
-* groupie
+* **groupie** : *Groupie is a simple, flexible library for complex RecyclerView layouts.*

-* retrofit
+* **retrofit** : *A type-safe HTTP client for Android and Java.*

-* splash screen
+* **splash screen** : *Starting in Android 12, the SplashScreen API lets apps launch with animation, including an into-app motion at launch, a splash screen showing your app icon, and a transition to your app itself.*

-* picasso
+* **picasso** : *A powerful image downloading and caching library for Android*

 ### Demo:
 ![screenrecorder-2023-08-05-22-09-29-914_ThwugEE1](https://github.com/RiannReis/joker-app/assets/106779395/67ff957e-1fd8-49b6-8937-eaa12900ea5d)